Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 ### F-String formatting

 In the following, we show how we can combine the `station_name` text, `station_id` integer number and `temp` floating point number together using Python's f-string formatting approach.
-In addition, we will round the decimal number (on the fly) into two decimal points:
+In addition, we will round the decimal number (temperature) into two decimal points on-the-fly:

 ```python
 # Temperature with many decimals